-

 A smooth and citrusy whole-bean coffee from Colombia, perfect for slow-brewing methods like pour over and French press.

-Pros: aromas, great taste, taste
+Pros: aromas, taste, not bitter

 -